jimsimon/cordcutting/README.md

 #### Stop, Rebuild, and Start the database
 This one comes in handy when messing around with Sequelize stuff

-`docker-compose stop db; docker-compose rm -f db; docker-compose run --rm api npm run sequelize db:migrate; docker-compose run --rm api npm run sequelize db:seed:all; docker-compose start db`
+`docker-compose stop db; docker-compose rm -f db; docker-compose run --rm api npm run sequelize db:migrate; docker-compose run --rm api npm run sequelize db:seed:all`

 ### Testing
 There aren't any tests yet but we'll have some soon!